0cjs/sedoc/ee/tools/build-tech.md

 - The amount of bare wire you need to strip is less than you might think; only about 3 mm or so.
 5 mm is too long and will interfere with pin insertion for female connectors.
+- However, you can strip twice the length and fold the bare wire back at the half-way point, if you need more thickness.
+This will only work with very thin wire; normal 24 gauge will be too thick if you do this.
-- Ensure the connector lines up the insulation ("wrap") and wire ("curl in") with the proper spots on the crimper.
+- Ensure the connector lines up the insulation ("wrap") tabs and wire ("curl in") tabs with the proper spots on the crimper.
+It may be easier to insert the tabs into the slot, even if this means turning the tool around until you can use that direction, but that makes it harder to align the gap between the two sets of tabs to the centre of the die.
-- Close the crimper only one notch after first inserting the connector; using two may close it too much for the insulation to get completely through to the end of the insulation tabs.
+- Sometimes closing the crimper more than one notch will not allow the insulation to get into the insulation tabs.
+Other times it's ok.
+I often use two.
 - When inserting the wire, angle it down from the top (open side) of the connector in the block; this will help get the bare wire through the smaller wire tabs and the insulation completely to the end of